Ask AI for a short summary of this article

 The primary purpose of a press release is to promote something significant and specific, and to do so clearly.
 They are often used to generate media coverage.

-Although press releases are directed at media, they can be used to target specific segments of the public when they are reported on by the media.
+Although press releases are directed at the media, they can be used to target specific segments of the public when they are reported on by the media.

 They are distributed to journalists and editors via mail, email, newswires, or newsroom submission portals.
 Many companies and organizations greatly expand their press release impact by using press release distribution services, publishing them on their websites and distributing them through social media.